 Áine O’Dwyer‘s practice lies somewhere between her role as a vocalist, musician, accompanist, improviser, composer, performer, listener, sonic Stalker, and audience member.
 In recent years, the pipe organ has become an integral site for her experimentation, culminating in the albums Locusts and Gegenschein.
 This year’s Gallarais experiments with acoustic decay and was developed during her self-made residency at the Brunel tunnel shaft in London.
 All three releases celebrate her interests in found and forgotten spaces, chance choreographies, acoustic phenomena, the act of listening, and the search for alternative scorings through a combined performativity of instruments, drawings, space, time, memory, and the body.
 Past solo releases include Anything Bright or Startling? and Music for Church Cleaners.

 San Damiano Mission is not wheelchair accessible.
 There are three steps leading up to the building and we are happy to accommodate anyone who needs assistance.
-It is located blocks away from the Nassau G subway stop.
+It is located three blocks away from the Nassau G subway stop.
 Please write at least three days before the event and we will make every effort to accommodate you.